mathesar-foundation/mathesar-wiki/team/responsibilities/marketing.md

 ### Document noteworthy publicity
 - Keep track of where we’re getting traffic from (using Syften, GitHub Insights and our analytics), and track notable sources in the [Marketing History](./marketing/history.md) page
 - Also post noteworthy publicity to the `Mathesar - Marketing` channel on Matrix.

+### Make announcements
+- Tweet when we publish a new release, with some highlights from release notes

 ## Website helpers
 - Implement changes to the website as requested by the owner.